Search This Blog

 26 March - Lumbini – Butwal - 44km

-From Butwal, a flat but hot and dusty ride took me to Butwal.
+A flat, hot and dusty road ran between Lumbini and Butwal.
 Butwal sits at a major junction and I stayed the night to decide which direction to go.
-A road ran directly north, but once I laid eyes upon what is known as the “hills”, I opted for the route past Chitwan National Park.
-However, this choice only delayed the inevitable, as eventually, one would’ve to cross the hills to reach Kathmandu.
+A road ran directly north, but once I laid eyes upon what is known as the “hills”, I opted for the route via Chitwan National Park.
+However, this choice only delayed the inevitable, as eventually one would have to cross the hills to reach Kathmandu.

-I needed a place to charge my many electrical devices, as Nepal’s power was even more erratic than in India.
+Still, my early stop was mainly due to needing to charge my many electrical devices, as Nepal’s power was even more erratic than in India.
 It appeared electricity was available approximately 16 hours a day.
 The times vary from day to day and town to town.
 The previous two nights, power was only available between midnight and six in the morning.
-I thus never got around to charging my devices.
+Thus, I never got around to charging my devices.

 27 March - Butwal – Narayangarh - 121km

-The day came with the realisation it had been two years since leaving home and I wondered how many had cycled from Cape Town to Nepal.
-The trip was far more fascinating than ever imagined and no two days alike.
+The day came with the realisation that it had been two years since I left home, and I wondered how many had cycled from Cape Town to Nepal.
+The trip was far more fascinating than I ever imagined and no two days were ever alike.

 I was ready to depart at around eight-thirty but wasn’t sure if one was allowed on the road taking the countrywide strike and curfew.
 Protesters were burning tires and chanting slogans while a heavy police presence prevailed.
-Eventually, at around 10h30 I was given the green light and had the way all to myself.
-However, no vehicles were allowed due to the strike, and only pedestrians and bicycles were out.
-Almost thirty kilometres from Butwal, I’d the first taste of the “hills”.
+Eventually, at around 10h30, I was given the green light and had the way all to myself.
+As no vehicles were allowed due to the strike, only pedestrians and bicycles were out, making biking a pleasure.
+Almost thirty kilometres from Butwal, I had my first taste of the “hills”.
 The route climbed about fifteen kilometres, but where there’s an up there’s usually a down and I reached Narayangarh in good time.

 28 March - Narayangarh – Sauraha - 35km

-The rest of the village was rather touristy and prices far higher than expected.
+The rest of the village was rather touristy, and prices were far higher than expected.
 Nepal was more expensive than India and my money was fast running out.

 29 March - Sauraha

-On elephant back, I set off into the park, and what a great way to see the park.
-I subsequently discovered the brutal business of elephant training, and I vowed never to take an elephant ride again.
+On elephant back, I set off into the national park, and what a great way to see this area.
+(I subsequently discovered the brutal business of elephant training, and I vowed never to take an elephant ride again.)
 That said, the deer and other animals seemed unperturbed by the elephants strolling about.
-The park permit was valid the entire day and following a bite to eat, I hopped on a canoe for a ride down the river.
-The ride lasted almost an hour, after which a 3-hour walk took me to the start.
+The park permit was valid the entire day and, following a bite to eat, I hopped on a canoe for a paddle downriver.
+Afterwards, a three-hour hike led back to the start.
 Even though not a great deal of wildlife was spotted, walking in the jungle was a great pleasure.
-However, I saw plenty of birdlife, deer, the famous march mugger, and a few rhinos.
-In South Africa, a walk in a nature reserve entails a guide carrying a rifle, but in Nepal, the guides were only armed with a stick.
+However, I saw plenty of birdlife, deer, the famous March mugger, and a few rhinos.
+In South Africa, a walk in a nature reserve entails a guide carrying a rifle, but in Nepal, the guides are only armed with a stick.
 I hoped we wouldn’t run into any tigers or other dangerous animals.

 By evening, and at my abode, I was lucky to observe a tribal dance, performed for the benefit of guests staying at the same resort.